yeutterg/LaunchDarkly-Snowflake-Chatbot/README.md

 If you encounter any errors, double-check your account permissions or contact your Snowflake administrator.

+#### 5. Troubleshooting Common Issues

+**"Unknown function CHATBOT_RESPONSE" Error:**
+- This error occurs if Snowflake Cortex is not available in your account or region
+- **Solution**: This is expected and won't affect the chatbot functionality
+- The chatbot will automatically use demo mode or alternative LLM services
+- You can safely ignore this error and continue with the setup

+**Cortex Availability:**
+- Snowflake Cortex is available in select regions and account types
+- If not available, the chatbot will fall back to demo mode with mock responses
+- For production use, consider using external LLM services (OpenAI, Anthropic, etc.)

 For more details, see the [Snowflake Worksheets documentation](https://docs.snowflake.com/en/user-guide/ui-worksheets).